bfanger/tvkit/Readme.md

 # TVKit

-A proxy server to use a modern dev server in old browsers.
+A proxy server which allows using modern dev servers in old browsers.
 "[Run SvelteKit on a TV](docs/sveltekit.md)"

-TVKit intercepts requests to the other webserver and makes them work in old browsers by injecting polyfills and tries to compile the modern javascript and CSS to code that is compatible with the older browser.
+TVKit intercepts requests to a webserver and converts the responses to make them work in old browsers.
+This works by injecting polyfills and transpiling the modern JavaScript and CSS to code that's compatible with older browsers.

 ## Usage (dev server)